Sairyss/system-design-patterns/README.md

 Large applications typically use data that is spread across multiple data stores.
 Managing and maintaining data consistency in this environment is an important aspect of the system.

 - **Weak consistency** - After a write, there is no guarantee that reads will see it.
 Works well in real time use cases such as voice or video chat, and realtime multiplayer games, etc.
 - **Strong consistency** - After a write, there is a guarantee that reads will se it.
-Data is replicated synchronously, usually using some kind of [transaction](https://en.wikipedia.org/wiki/Database_transaction) or [Two-phase commit (2PC)](https://en.wikipedia.org/wiki/Two-phase_commit_protocol).
+Data is replicated synchronously, usually using some kind of [transaction](https://en.wikipedia.org/wiki/Database_transaction).
 - **Eventual consistency** - After a write, readers will eventually see written data (usually within seconds) and data is replicated asynchronously.
 Eventual consistency works best for distributed systems at a large scale.

 Below we will discuss where and why we need consistency, how to achieve it and some associated problems.